Factbox: Ebola cases in the United States

 EMORY PATIENT

 An unidentified American who contracted Ebola in Sierra Leone began treatment at Emory University Hospital on Sept.
 9. The patient, who has asked to remain anonymous, was discharged on Oct.
-19, the university said.
+19 and will make a statement soon, the university said.

 THREE MISSIONARIES